 You can lower slug populations with slug bait or beer.
 Gritty products like diatomaceous earth that supposedly stop slugs because of its sharp edges don’t work.
-Slugs will crawl over glass to get to vegetables, diatomaceous earth will do nothing to stop them.
+Slugs will crawl over glass to get to vegetables, diatomaceous earth will do nothing to stop them in my experience.

 Rabbits will not only eat everything in your garden, they’ll set up home there, have babies and then teach their baby bunnies how to eat everything in your garden too.
 Keep them out with fencing dug a minimum of 12” into the ground and at least 2’ high.
 It’s your only option.

 Raccoons are even worse than rabbits.
 If you have them, they’ll eat your tomatoes and melons and a fair amount of other things.
 You need fencing.
+Preferably a portable electric fence.
 Loose, wobbly fencing is the best because it’s more difficult for raccoons to climb if it isn’t stable.
 Like I mentioned earlier, a milk crate with a rock on top placed over melons will protect them from raccoons.